feedbackfarm/widget/docs/widgets/integrate-with-your-wordpress-website.md

 #### Advanced option

-Their is some advanced attributes that you cane use.
+Their is some advanced attributes that you can use.
 Refer to the HTML widget [advanced option](https://docs.feedback.farm/widgets/integrate-with-your-html-website#advanced-option).

 ### HTML Element Configuration